KityLinn/Auction-website/readme.md

 ## Description

 The auction site is aimed at a general audience of adults looking for a serious and easy auctioning experience.
-Providig easy nagivation and clear content layout
+Providig easy nagivation and clear content layout.